jobannon/deployadactyl/README.md

 }
 ```

 The `Type` string will contain the type of event that it is.
-Depending on the type of event `Data` interface will contain different kinds of data.
+Depending on the type of event, the `Data` interface will will either be a `DeployEventData` struct or a `PrecheckerEventData` struct.

-#### Available emitted event types
+### Available emitted event types

 <table>
 <thead>